vufind-org/vufind/GOVERNANCE.md

 activities that takes place through private PMC communication.
 This is to allow PMC members to freely express their opinions about a nominee without causing embarrassment.
-Once the vote has been held, the aggregated voting results are published on the [VuFind Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list.
+Once the vote has been held, the aggregated voting results are published on the [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list.
 The nominee is entitled to request an explanation of any 'no' votes against them, regardless of the outcome of the vote.
 This